Adeamer/Project-2/README.md

 WHEN I click on plant form
 THEN I am able to add plant name
 I am also able to add botanical name
-I am also able to add Sun Explosure
+I am also able to add Sun Exposure
 I am also able to add mature size of the plant
 I am also able to add type of soil that required for the plant I am also able to add date planted and purchased from date selection I am also able to add location such as garden, bedroom etc I am also able to add watering frequency
 I am also able to add watering frequency interval
-WHEN I click on the submit butten
+WHEN I click on the submit button
 THEN I am able to save my plant details

 ### VIEW AND UPDATE Plant form :